-The U.S. Securities and Exchange Commission is a federal agency that regulates the U.S. stock market.
-By helping the U.S. economy, the SEC contributes to the high standard of living we enjoy today.
-Thanks to the SEC, there is little chance that we will again experience a Great Depression.
+The U.S. Securities and Exchange Commission (SEC) is a federal agency that regulates the U.S. stock market.
+Thanks to the actions of the SEC, the government has drastically reduced the chance of the U.S. experiencing another Great Depression.

-That allows investors to have a basis for determining a fair stock price for the stock of the company.
+This allows investors to have a basis for determining a fair stock price for the company.
 Without this transparency, the stock market would be vulnerable to sudden shifts as hidden information came out.
-This lack of transparency was the reason for Enron’s failure.
+This lack of transparency was the reason for energy giant Enron’s failure in 2001.
 That wasn't a failure on the part of the SEC; it happened because Enron lied in its information submissions to the SEC and accounting firm Arthur Andersen LLP failed to see the deception in its audit.

-The SEC has five commissioners who are appointed by the U.S. president.
+The SEC has five commissioners, appointed by the U.S. president.
 They have the support of approximately 4,500 staffers located in the Washington, DC headquarters and 11 regional offices across the country.

 - The Division of Trading and Markets maintains the standards that regulate the stock markets.
 It oversees the securities exchanges and securities firms.
 It also maintains surveillance over the industry's self-regulatory organizations.
-These include the Financial Industry Regulatory Authority, the Municipal Securities Rulemaking Board and clearing agencies that facilitate trade settlement.
-The Division also oversees the Securities Investor Protection Corporation.
-That is a private, non-profit corporation that insures customer accounts in case a brokerage company goes bankrupt.
+These include the Financial Industry Regulatory Authority (FINRA), the Municipal Securities Rulemaking Board, and clearing agencies that facilitate trade settlement.
+A subset oversees the Securities Investor Protection Corporation (SIPC).
+This private, non-profit corporation insures customers' investment accounts in case a brokerage company goes bankrupt.

-The Division of Enforcement investigates and prosecutes violations of securities laws and regulations.
-It conducts is investigations privately.
+- The Division of Enforcement investigates and prosecutes violations of securities laws and regulations.
+It conducts its investigations privately.
 It can use a formal order of investigation to subpoena witnesses to testify and produce relevant documents.
-The division presents its findings to the SEC Commission, which allows it to to file a case in federal court.
+The division presents its findings to the SEC Commission, which allows it to file a case in federal court.
 Often the Commission settles the case out of court.

-The Division of Economic and Risk Analysis provides economic and risk analyses to the other divisions.
+- The Division of Economic and Risk Analysis provides economic and risk analyses to the other divisions.
 It predicts how proposed SEC rules would affect the markets and the economy.
-It reviews overall risk in the markets.
-It provides early identification of potential fraudulent activities.
+It reviews the overall risk in the markets.
+It provides early identification of potentially fraudulent activities.

-The SEC increases transparency and trust in the U.S. stock market.
-That's a big reason why the New York Stock Exchange is the most sophisticated and popular exchange in the world.
-This transparency attracts much business to U.S. financial institutions, including banks and legal firms
+The SEC increases transparency, consistency, and trust in the U.S. stock market.
+That's a big reason the New York Stock Exchange is the most sophisticated and popular exchange in the world.
+This transparency attracts much business to U.S. financial institutions—including banks and legal firms.

 It also makes it easier for companies to orchestrate their initial public offerings of stock.
-Many companies take their stock to the public markets when they have grown large enough to need to sell stock to finance their next phase of development.
+Many companies take their stock to the public markets when they have grown large enough to need equity financing for their next phase of development.
 The ease of going public helps U.S. companies grow larger and faster than those of other countries with less developed markets.